-In 1652, the keel was laid down at the Admiralty shipyard in Rotterdam for a new Dutch Admiralty flagship.
+In 1652, the keel was laid at the Admiralty shipyard in Rotterdam for a new Dutch Admiralty flagship.
 The project was led by shipbuilder Jan Salomonszoon van de Tempel, who had also designed the previous flagships Aemilia (1633-1647) and Brederode (1644-1658).
-A year later however, the project was overtaken by the United Provinces and moved to Goossen Schacks wharf in Dordrecht.
-When the Eendragt as the ship was named, was completed in 1654, it was largely armed with guns from the Aemilia.
+A year later, however, the project was overtaken by the United Provinces and moved to Goossen Schacks wharf in Dordrecht.
+When the Eendracht, as the ship was named, was completed in 1654, it was largely armed with guns from the Aemilia.

 Cluster of cannons

-When the Netherlands Institute of Ship and underwater Archeology (NISA), a predecessor to the Cultural Heritage Agency of the Netherlands once mapped all cannons that had been salvaged in the North Sea in the 60s, 70s and 80s, a pattern began to emerge.
+When the Netherlands Institute of Ship and underwater Archeology (NISA), a predecessor to the Cultural Heritage Agency of the Netherlands, mapped all cannons that had been salvaged in the North Sea in the 1960s, 1970s and 1980s, a pattern began to emerge.
 It turned out that the largest cluster of finds, near the Nieuwe Ankerplaats, consisted exclusively of bronze cannon made by Cornelis Ouderoggein from Rotterdam and Coenraet Wegewaert from the Hague.
-Also considering the large caliber of the guns, NISA concluded that the cluster indicated a wreck site of a large and important warship, perhaps even a flagship.
+Also considering the large calibre of the guns, NISA concluded that the cluster indicated a wreck site of a large and important warship, perhaps even a flagship.
 The only one such ship to have sunk in this region, and in the period suggested by the cannon turned out to be the Eendracht.

-Heritage status: Legally protected
+- Heritage status: legally protected

-Involved institutions: Cultural Heritage Agency of the Netherlands
+- Involved institutions: Cultural Heritage Agency of the Netherlands